New Book Release! Straight from the Source: A Tune-Based Approach to Learning Jazz Improvisation

 What is ChatGPT?

 ChatGPT is referred to as a large language model (LLM).
 It is a representive generative AI.
 This means it can actually create new content, as opposed to analyzing data that already exists (e.g., Siri).
-You can actually start conversation and ChatGPT will generate a discussion.
+You can actually start a conversation and ChatGPT will generate a discussion.
 If this is enough to stimulate your curiosity, simply go to https://chat.openai.com/ and create an account.
 It’s a very easy process but be forewarned: the information you input (and the ensuing conversation) is not private, so be careful not to disclose any confidential information.

 How it differs from what we’ve used in the past.